Projective limits of probabilistic symmetries and their applications to random graph limits: Proofs

-For the second step, we use a known result which guarantees the a projective sequence of probability measures $\mu_n$ on $(M(\Xsp_n), )$ has a projective limit.
-Since the projective limit space is isomorphic to $(M(\Xsp), \Tcal)$ we then get a probability measure on this space, which establishes the result.
+For the second step, we apply Theorem~\ref{thm:projective_limit_prob_measures} to obtain a projective limit measure for any projective sequence of probability measures $\mu_n$ on $(M(\Xsp_n), \Mcal_n)$, where $\Mcal_n$ is the subspace $\sigma$-algebra on $M(\Xsp_n)$.
+Since the projective limit space is homeomorphic to $(M(\Xsp), \Tcal)$, we then get a probability measure on this space, which establishes the result.